What is your Tour Sauce of choice when playing?

 — Dan Murphy (@DanMurphyGolf) May 7, 2017

-James Savage: I have no problem with alignment sticks – at any ability level.
-Just take them out of your bag before playing.
+James: I have no problem with them – just take them out of your bag before playing.

 James: Why would you leave them in other than to say “Ooooh look at me I’ve got alignment sticks”?

 Dan: So they are where I can make use of them whenever I happen to be on a practice ground or at a driving range.

 James: So if you were going to play and you knew you weren’t going to get the chance to use them, you’d take them out?